GutiSoftware/FPU-Extended-Calculator/README.md

 If you only want an executable file already patched with maximun amount of significant digits this is the one: PATCHFPUCalculator78.exe

-Use the Help button into the programs to konow how they work and how to use it!
+Use the Help button into the programs to konow how they work and how to use them!